ChloeMiao99/DecodingTrust/README.md

 - Privacy: Investigating the potential for models to leak sensitive information from training data or user interactions.
 - Machine Ethics: Evaluating adherence to ethical guidelines in decision-making processes.
 - Fairness: Ensuring equitable treatment across different demographic groups.
+- To evaluate these dimensions, the authors crafted custom datasets and prompt designs tailored to each area, creating scenarios that stress-test the models with adversarial, misleading, or ethically - challenging inputs.
+For instance, in assessing toxicity, they used both standard and challenging prompts specifically designed to elicit harmful responses.
+For stereotype bias, they examined the models' responses to statements containing embedded stereotypes and measured the likelihood of generating biased or stereotypical outputs.

 ![](Images/figure1_1.png)

 ![](Images/figure1_2.png)

-The authors propose a comprehensive, multidimensional benchmark called DecodingTrust to assess GPT-3.5 and GPT-4 models.
-The approach involves crafting custom datasets and prompt designs tailored to each dimension, including scenarios that stress-test the models with adversarial, misleading, or ethically challenging inputs.
-For example, to assess toxicity, they use both standard and challenging prompts specifically crafted to uncover harmful responses.
-For stereotype bias, they evaluate how models respond to statements with embedded stereotypes and measure the likelihood of biased or stereotypical outputs.

-They extend this approach to other areas by using benchmarks like AdvGLUE for adversarial robustness, privacy tests to examine if models leak sensitive data, and ethical prompts that evaluate moral reasoning under pressure.
-This diverse and rigorous setup aims to uncover weaknesses that may not appear under standard conditions.
+Systematic tests were conducted on GPT-3.5 and GPT-4 using the DecodingTrust benchmark across all eight dimensions.
+Key findings revealed that, while GPT-4 generally performs better than GPT-3.5 in standard benchmarks, it is more vulnerable to adversarial manipulation, especially through "jailbreaking" prompts.
+Such prompts circumvent content filters by exploiting GPT-4's enhanced instruction-following capabilities, leading to higher susceptibility to biased content and privacy leaks under carefully crafted prompts.

+The study provided both quantitative and qualitative insights into the limitations of these models, identifying cases where they failed to respond safely or ethically.
+These findings highlight the need for more robust safeguards and model design improvements to enhance resilience against adversarial scenarios while maintaining high trustworthiness standards.

 **Question 1**